 “Subject to Clause 7.1.6 below, in the event that the Indemnified Party becomes aware of any matter that operates/may operate as a breach of the Warranties and/or Balance Sale Shares Title Warranties and such matter involves: (i) any claim made against the Indemnified Party or the Company or the Subsidiary by any Person, or (ii) the commencement of any action, suit, investigation, arbitration or similar proceeding against the Indemnified Party or the Company by any Person ((i) and (ii) being hereafter collectively referred to as a “Third Party Claim”), the Indemnified Party shall promptly and in no event later than 15 (Fifteen) calendar days after the Indemnified Party becomes aware of such matter, notify in writing to the Sellers of such claim.
-Save and except as otherwise expressly provided under Clause 7.1.2(b) above, the Sellers shall, in respect of each Third Party Claim, and at their option, seek the consent of the Acquirers to defend the Third Party Claim and to control the defense, negotiation or settlement thereof in the manner specified hereunder at their own cost and expense, which consent shall not be unreasonably withheld.”
+Save and except as otherwise expressly provided under Clause 7.1.2(c) above, the Sellers shall, in respect of each Third Party Claim, and at their option, seek the consent of the Acquirers to defend the Third Party Claim and to control the defense, negotiation or settlement thereof in the manner specified hereunder at their own cost and expense, which consent shall not be unreasonably withheld.”

-A new Clause 7.1.8 shall be added after Clause 7.1.7 of the Gujarat SPA and the same shall read as follows:

-7.1.8 “Notwithstanding anything to the contrary contained in this Agreement, the Parties acknowledge and agree that the Sellers shall not provide any representation or warranty in relation to any Taxation matter to the Acquirers, nor shall the Sellers have any liability whatsoever to indemnify, defend or hold harmless the Indemnified Parties against any Tax or Tax related claims.
-Further, the Sellers shall not have any obligation whatsoever to any third party in relation to Taxation and shall not be required to undertake any actions or refrain from undertaking any actions in relation to Tax.”
-[D&D Comment: Since the instant provision primarily deals with the Tax related obligations, it will be advisable to have this and other taxation related provisions reviewed by EY.]

-The opening paragraph of Clause 7.2.1 of the Gujarat SPA commencing with the following words “Save and except as otherwise provided under Clauses ……” is hereby amended and restated in its entirety as follows:
+The opening paragraph of Clause 7.2.1 of the Gujarat SPA commencing with the following words “Save and except as otherwise provided under Clauses …"and ending at "... on or prior to the expiry of the periods of limitation mentioned herein below:”” is hereby amended and restated in its entirety as follows:

-“Save and except as otherwise provided under Clauses 7.1.2(b) and 7.1.2(d) of this Agreement, the Sellers shall be liable to indemnify the Indemnified Party for a breach of any Warranties and/or Balance Sale Shares Title Warranties only if a Claims Notice in respect of a relevant claim has been given in accordance with Clause 7.1 on or prior to the expiry of the periods of limitation mentioned herein below:”
+“Save and except as otherwise provided under Clauses 7.1.2(c) and 7.1.2(f) of this Agreement, the Sellers shall be liable to indemnify the Indemnified Party for a breach of any Warranties and/or Balance Sale Shares Title Warranties only if a Claims Notice in respect of a relevant claim has been given in accordance with Clause 7.1 on or prior to the expiry of the periods of limitation mentioned herein below:”

 Clause 7.2.1(c) of the Gujarat SPA is hereby amended and restated in its entirety as follows:

-“All claims pertaining to the indemnity under Clause 7.1.2(d) shall be made prior to the expiry of 8 (Eight) years from the relevant Financial Year; and”
+“All claims pertaining to the indemnity under Clause 7.1.2(f) and a breach of Warranties pertaining to Taxes, shall be made prior to the expiry of 8 (Eight) years from the relevant Financial Year; and”

 Clause 7.2.2(b) of the Gujarat SPA is hereby amended and restated in its entirety as follows: